 How successful have your word of mouth channels been for you in the past?

-The key is to find out which one works best for your business.
+The key is to find out which platform works best for your industry.
 You may also want to consider a paid campaign to reach more customers or readers.
 Often, it’s a cost-effective way to target a new market.

 4. What are your competitors doing?